Private schools in the United Kingdom: Conditions

-Private schools, as compared with maintained schools, are generally characterised by more individual teaching; much lower pupil-teacher ratios at around 9:1; longer teaching hours (sometimes including Saturday morning teaching) and homework (known as prep), though shorter terms; more time for organised sports and extra-curricular activities; and a more emphasis on traditional academic subjects.
+Private schools, as compared with maintained schools, generally have more individual teaching; much lower pupil-teacher ratios at around 9:1; longer teaching hours (sometimes including Saturday morning teaching) and homework (known as prep); though they have shorter terms.
+They also have more time for organised extra-curricular activities.

-As boarding schools are fully responsible for their pupils throughout term-time, pastoral care is an essential part of private education, and many private schools teach their own distinctive ethos, including social aspirations, manners and accents, associated with their own school traditions.
-Many pupils aspire to send their own children to their old schools over successive generations.
-Most offer sporting, musical, dramatic and art facilities, sometimes at extra charges.
+As boarding schools are fully responsible for their pupils throughout term-time, pastoral care is an essential part of boarding education, and many such schools have their own distinctive ethos, including social aspirations, manners and accents, associated with their own school traditions.
+Many former pupils aspire to send their own children to their old schools over successive generations.
+Most offer sporting, musical, dramatic and art facilities, sometimes with extra charges.

 Educational achievement is generally very good.
-Private school pupils are four times more likely to attain an A* at GCSE than their non-selective state sector counterparts and twice as likely to attain an A grade at A-level.
+Independent school pupils are four times more likely to attain an A* at GCSE than their non-selective state sector counterparts, and twice as likely to attain an A grade at A-level.
 A much higher proportion go to university.
-Some schools specialise in particular strengths, whether academic, although this is not as common as it is in the state sector.
+Some schools specialise in particular strengths, academic or other, although this is not as common as it is in the state sector.

-Private schools are able to set their own discipline regime, with much greater freedom to exclude children, primarily exercised in the wider interests of the school.
+Independent schools can set their own discipline regime, with much greater freedom to exclude children.
 In England and Wales there are no requirements for teaching staff to have Qualified Teacher Status or to be registered with the General Teaching Council.
-In Scotland a teaching qualification and registration with the General Teaching Council for Scotland (GTCS) is mandatory for all teaching positions.
+In Scotland a teaching qualification and registration with the General Teaching Council for Scotland (GTCS) are mandatory for all teaching positions.

-Economic impact
+Diversity of private schools

-In 2014 the Independent Schools Council commissioned a report to highlight the impact that private schools have on the British economy.
-The report calculated that private schools support an £11.7 billion contribution to gross value added (GVA) in Britain.
+The UK’s private school sector encompasses a range of institutions, reflecting diverse educational approaches and communities.
+Schools following alternative philosophies, such as Montessori and Steiner, emphasise child-centred learning and holistic development.
+Others address special educational needs (SEN), supporting students with conditions like dyslexia or autism, or offer international curricula, such as the International Baccalaureate, to cater to multilingual communities.
+Faith-based schools, including Christian, Jewish, Muslim, and Hindu institutions, integrate religious values with academics.
+According to the Independent Schools Council (ISC), 681 member schools include a variety of faith-based and culturally specific institutions.